Air Source Heat Pumps

 How do air source heat pumps work?

-1. The heat pumps absorb heat from the air into a fluid.
+1. The pump (similar to a large fan unit) is installed outside the home.
+The heat pumps absorb heat from the air into a fluid.

 2. The fluid is pumped through a heat exchanger in the heat pump.

 3. The system’s refrigeration system extracts low grade heat.